VladimirCascarade/iclml-portfolio-capstone/README.md

 **Running the Project:**

-1. Download the CIC-DDoS2019 dataset from the official source
+1. Clone the repository
-2. Place the dataset files in the `data/` directory
-3. Open and run the Jupyter notebook
+2. Open and run the Jupyter notebook
-4. Follow the analysis steps to reproduce the results
+3. Follow the analysis steps to reproduce the results

 **Model Deployment:**
 The trained XGBoost model can be deployed for real-time DDoS detection by: